Back to guides

 • monitoring, log retention, alerting, and runbook ownership

-• compliance, customer review, audit, or board level timing
+• compliance, customer review, audit, or board-level timing

 Each component adds review time, delivery risk, or specialist involvement.